 Section 8.
 Penalties

-Infractions: In minor violations, as determined by the registered stormwater inspectors, a penalty for infractions may be implemented.
+Infractions: In minor violations, as determined by a Qualified stormwater inspector, a penalty for infractions may be implemented.
 Such penalty shall be consistent with the severity of the violation.
 Penalties for specific infractions are established by resolution through the City Council.
 See prevailing fee schedule.

 Criminal penalties, as determined by the registered stormwater inspectors, first offense: any person violating the provisions of this ordinance for the first time may be assessed a Class C Misdemeanor with a maximum fine as set by resolution.
 See prevailing fee schedule.
 Fines may be assessed per day for each violation.